Documentation

 An eventfd maintains an unsigned 64-bit counter.
 Writing adds to the counter, reading returns and resets it (or decrements by 1 in semaphore mode).

-EventFD is created with O_NONBLOCK and O_CLOEXEC by default.
+EventFD is created with EFD_NONBLOCK and EFD_CLOEXEC by default.
+Do not copy EventFD after first use.

 func NewEventFD ¶